 - Start with your vision or mission

-Tell a story to highlight the problem your startup is trying to solve and you can incorporate personal anecdotes or experiences to make your opening statement more relatable.
+Tell a story to highlight the problem your startup is trying to solve.

 Share a Fact